pltnik/cordova.plugins.diagnostic/README.md

 The plugin also enables an app to show the relevant settings screen, to allow users to change the above device settings.

-The plugin is registered in on [npm](https://www.npmjs.com/package/cordova.plugins.diagnostic) as `cordova.plugins.diagnostic`
+The plugin is registered in on [npm](https://www.npmjs.com/package/cordova.plugins.diagnostic) as `cordova.plugins.diagnostic`.

-## Important Android Note

-This plugin has been updated to support Android 6 (API 23) [runtime permissions](http://developer.android.com/training/permissions/requesting.html).

-In order to do this it must depend on libraries only present in API 23+, so you __must build using Android SDK Platform v23 or above__.
-To do this you must have [Cordova Android platform](https://github.com/apache/cordova-android)@5.0.0 or above installed in your project.
-You can check the currently installed platform versions with the following command:

-    cordova platform ls

-Currently the default version installed (if not specified) is cordova-android@4 which uses API 22, so you need to explicitly specify the version when adding the platform:

-    cordova platform add android@5.0.0

-__Note:__ Attempting to build with API 22 or below will result in a build error.

-You __must__ also make sure your build environment has the following Android libraries installed.
-In a local build environment, you'd install these via the Android SDK Manager:

- -  Android Support Library - Rev. 23 or above
- -  Android Support Repository - Rev. 23 or above

-### Building for API 22 or lower

-Phonegap Build (at the time of writing) does not support API 23, so for its users and others who wish to build against API 22 or below, there is a branch of this plugin repo which contains all the functionality __except Android 6 runtime permissions__.
-This removes the dependency on API 23 and will allow you to build against earlier API versions.
-The version of this plugin [published to npm](https://www.npmjs.com/package/cordova.plugins.diagnostic) is the master branch containing Android 6 runtime permissions code, so you'll need to install the plugin directly from the GitHub repo and specify the branch:
+__However__ the version of the plugin published to npm is the master branch containing Android 6 runtime permissions code and adding the API 23+ dependency, so you'll need to install this version of the plugin directly from the GitHub repo and specify this branch.

     cordova plugin add https://github.com/dpa99c/cordova-diagnostic-plugin#api-22

-You can also browse this branch directly: [https://github.com/dpa99c/cordova-diagnostic-plugin#api-22](https://github.com/dpa99c/cordova-diagnostic-plugin#api-22)

 # Installation